Abhilash2000/libra/tools/materials/Reference Manual.md

 drop: None (`str`)

-Option to drop any columns during analysis of data (is set by default is set to None)
+String representation of option to drop any columns during analysis of data (is set by default is set to None)

 random_state: 49 (`int`)